 Thai Chili 2 Go is a fast-casual restaurant in the southwestern US state of Arizona that specializes in quality ingredients for an approachable menu targeting diners unfamiliar with Thai food.
 All seven Thai Chili 2 Go locations make ordering and dining quick and convenient thanks to service offerings like an advanced mobile app, a Web-based online ordering option, a “skip the line” order pick-up benefit, and a host of door-to-door delivery partners.

 Each self-service kiosk needed to facilitate self-ordering, payment, receipt printing, and the production of an order number that would be announced when the requested food was ready.
-To achieve this, the kiosk experience would have to be integrated with multiple hardware and software solutions, an atypical task for ZIVELO.
+To achieve this, the kiosk experience would have to be integrated with multiple hardware and self-service software solutions, an atypical task for ZIVELO.

 Thai Chili 2 Go also needed the ability to freely and quickly modify menu items and promotional information, balanced with the possibility that network connectivity could be unreliable.
 The underlying solution thus had to thrive in both online and offline environments, accommodating data connectivity in either scenario.